 Lore: leap fire for purification and renewed energy.
 Make cloth pouch of herbs such as lavender, chamomile, St. John's Wort, Vervain, or others.
 Mentally pour all troubles into this petition as constructing it.
 Burn in balefire and visualize troubles burning and blowing away for good.
 Put out offerings of cake and milk or mead for the faeries.

-Foods: berries, fresh fruits.
+Foods: berries, fresh fruits, vegetables.

-Decorations: candles, fairies, strawberries, suns.
+Decorations: candles, fairies, strawberries, suns, plant life, trees, ribbons.

 Colors: yellow, gold, orange, red, blue.

-Scents: floral, lavender, chamomile, bonfire.
+Scents: floral scents, jasmine, lavender, chamomile, bonfire.

 Date(s): August 1st

 Lore: plant the seed of a fruit.
 Wheat weaving - making of corn dollies, etc. Visit lakes, orchards, fields, and wells.
 Picking blackberries and raspberries.
 Baking of breads from wheat or other bountiful crops.

-Foods: fruit and breads (bread shaped like the sun or a man to represent the God); corn dollies may be present to represent Goddess.
+Foods: fruit and breads (bread shaped like the sun or a man to represent the God); corn dollies may be present to represent the harvest Goddess.
 Blackberries, all berries, acorns, crab apples, all grains, locally ripe produce.

 Colors: brown, gold, autumnal reds, dark oranges, dark purple.

-Scents: berries, harvest scents
+Scents: berries, apple, harvest and summer scents.

-Magical Workings: fruitfulness, endurance, enduring love, strength and skill, handfastings
+Magical Workings: fruitfulness, endurance, enduring love, strength and skill, handfastings.

 Date(s): September 21st